DavidLXu/DavidLXu.github.io/_pages/about.md

   - /about.html
 ---

-I am deeply committed to advancing the field of robotics with a focus on the integration of cognitive and athletic intelligence to create foundation models for general robotics that could revolutionize our modern industry and society.
+I am deeply committed to advancing the field of robotics with a focus on the integration of cognitive and athletic intelligence to create robotics foundation models that could revolutionize our modern industry and society.

 Please refer to my CV [here](http://DavidLXu.github.io/files/Lixin_EN_Resume.pdf)